site2site/site2site.github.io/intro.md

 ### to take a hypothetical construct as its object: an architecture office installed at the US Pavilion of the Venice Biennale this summer, Office_US_.

 __This office will present a prototype for a new way of practicing architecture in terms of the design of the office environment, its programming, and the methodology and infrastructure for collaboration and design.
+We will restrict ourselves to technologies available to us right now that we aren't taking advantage of.
 The prototype will be inhabited by working architects over the course of the 6 month biennale, stress testing the ideas we will put forth not only in public, but admist the highest biannual concentration of architects.__

 ## Platform